What is Taoism?

 The Tao

 The Tao Te Ching opens: The Tao that can be named is not the eternal Tao.
 This is not mystification but precision.
 The Tao is the condition of possibility for everything that appears, including naming itself.
 It cannot be pointed at because the pointer is made of it.
-In Taoist philosophy, this is not a problem to be solved by cleverer philosophy but a boundary at which philosophy appropriately stops and something else begins — the direct experience that the tradition's practices are designed to open.
+In Taoist philosophy this is not a problem for cleverer philosophy to solve.
+It is a boundary at which philosophy appropriately stops and something else begins.
+That something else is the direct experience the tradition's practices are designed to open.

 Wuwei and the Zhuangzi

-Wuwei — often translated 'non-action' or 'effortless action' — is the Tao's practical corollary: moving in accord with the nature of things rather than against it.
-The surfer's movement with the wave; the good cook's knife finding the spaces already in the joint.
-The Zhuangzi — attributed to Zhuang Zhou (c.
-369–286 BCE) — is the tradition's philosophical comedy: a sequence of stories that subvert every confident position about reality, self, and knowledge.
-Its famous butterfly dream — Am I Chuang Tzu dreaming I am a butterfly, or am I a butterfly dreaming I am Chuang Tzu? — is less a puzzle than a demonstration of what the text consistently demonstrates: the categories we take as fixed are not.
+Wuwei is often translated as non-action or effortless action.
+It is the Tao's practical corollary.
+You move in accord with the nature of things rather than against them.
+The surfer rides the wave.
+The good cook's knife finds the spaces already in the joint.
+The Zhuangzi, attributed to Zhuang Zhou (c.
+369–286 BCE), is the tradition's philosophical comedy.
+It is a sequence of stories that subvert every confident position about reality, self, and knowledge.
+Its famous butterfly dream asks: Am I Chuang Tzu dreaming I am a butterfly, or am I a butterfly dreaming I am Chuang Tzu?
+The line is less a puzzle than a demonstration.
+The categories we take as fixed are not.

 The meeting with Buddhism